oschwengers/asap/README.md

 linux distributions and software/database versions, we cannot give any support for this.

 * __I'm facing an error/bug.
 What shall I do?__
+If you run into any issues with ASA³P, we'd be happy to hear about it!
-Please start the pipeline with `-d` (verbose debugging logs) and file an issue here on GitHub describing the issue and providing the `asap.log` file within your project/data directory.
-If you can already pinpoint the error, please also provide the log file of the failed subanalysis.
+Please, start the pipeline with `-d` (verbose debugging logs) and do not hesitate to file an issue including as much of the following as possible:
+- a deteiled description of the issue
+- the `asap.log` file within your project/data directory
+- in case you can already pinpoint the error: the log file of the failed subanalysis